Skip to content

 Unresolved questions

 1. Should fields without defaults require exhaustive match coverage?
 If auth_token: str has no default and match Env only covers Prod, what happens in Dev?
-Options: compile error (require all arms) or require a default value.
-Leaning toward: fields without defaults must be covered by all match arms or have a matching env var annotation — fail at init time if the env var is also absent.
+Options: compile error requiring all arms, or requiring a default value.
+Leaning toward: fields without defaults must be covered by all match arms or have a matching env var annotation, with init-time failure if the env var is also absent.

 2. Should env_prefix be optional?
-Could default to {UPPER_SNAKE_CASE_CTX_NAME}_.
-Leaning toward: required — explicit is better than implicit for something that maps to external env vars.
+It could default to {UPPER_SNAKE_CASE_CTX_NAME}_.
+Leaning toward: required, because explicit is better than implicit for something that maps to external env vars.

-3. How should nested model fields map to env vars? cluster: ClusterConfig — should INFRA_CLUSTER__NODE_TYPE work (using a delimiter)?
-Or should nested models only be overridable as a whole?
-The research doc suggests env_nested_delimiter (Pydantic-style).
-Leaning toward: defer nested env var mapping — MVP covers flat fields only.
-Nested models are overridden in match arms.
+3. How should nested model fields map to env vars?
+For cluster: ClusterConfig, should INFRA_CLUSTER__NODE_TYPE work via a delimiter, or should nested models only be overridable as a whole?
+Leaning toward: defer nested env var mapping.
+The initial contract can stay flat, with nested models overridden through match arms.

 4. Auto-init or explicit init?
-Should the compiler automatically insert init_app_config() at the start of main()?
-Or must the user call AppConfig.init()?
-Auto-init is more ergonomic; explicit init gives control over ordering when there are multiple ctx types.
-Leaning toward: auto-init in main(), with .init() available for tests and explicit control.
+Should the compiler automatically insert the generated init call at the start of main(), or must the user call AppConfig.init()?
+Auto-init is more ergonomic; explicit init gives control over ordering when there are multiple ctx declarations.
+Leaning toward: auto-init in main(), with .init() still available for tests and explicit control.

 5. Multiple match axes scope.
-The research doc describes multi-axis matching (match RunMode:, compound match (Env, RunMode):).
 This RFC covers single-axis matching only.
-Should multi-axis be a follow-up RFC, or included here?
-Leaning toward: follow-up RFC — single-axis covers the common case and keeps the initial implementation focused.
+Should multi-axis matching, such as match RunMode: plus match (Env, RunMode):, be a follow-up RFC or part of this one?
+Leaning toward: a follow-up RFC.
+Single-axis matching covers the common case and keeps the initial implementation focused.

 Future extensions (not in this RFC)